zrmacc/MCC/README.md

 #### Outputs

-The output of `CompareStratAUCs` is an object with these slots.
+The output of `CompareAUCs` is an object with these slots.

 * `@StratumAreas` containing the stratum-specific AUCs for each arm.